-Analyze, report, and retest: At this stage, we will examine the data of the test result whether it meets with the response time or not.
-After that, we will recognize the bottleneck (bug or execution issue ) and run the performance tests again considering similar boundaries and various boundaries.
+Analyze, report, and retest: At this stage, we will examine the data of the test result whether it meets the response time or not.
+After that, we will recognize the bottleneck (bug or execution issue) and run the performance tests again considering similar boundaries and various boundaries.

-Prior to going live on the lookout, the product framework should be tried against the Speed, Stability, and adaptability under an assortment of burden conditions.
-On the off chance that framework goes live without doing execution testing may cause the issues like running framework moderate while at the same time getting to the framework by a few clients, helpless ease of use which liable to pick up the awful standing and it influences the objective of the normal deal straightforwardly.
+Prior to going live on the lookout, the product framework should be tried against Speed, Stability, and adaptability under an assortment of burden conditions.
+On the off chance that the framework goes live without doing execution testing may cause the issues like running the framework moderately while at the same time getting to the framework by a few clients, helpless ease of use which is liable to pick up the awful standing and it influences the objective of the normal deal straightforwardly.
 Execution testing includes a scope of various tests, which empower the investigation of different parts of the framework.
-The Performance testing is advised about what necessities to fix prior to going live (fundamentally the issues looked under the assortment of burden conditions).
+The Performance testing is advised about what necessities to fix prior to going live (fundamentally the issues are looked at under the assortment of burden conditions).

 © Copyright 2023 QACraft Pvt.
 Ltd. All rights reserved.

 FF-113, S9 Square, Near Lillleria Party Plot, Sama-Savli Road, Vemali Vadodara - 390008, Gujarat, India